Last Updated on March 25, 2021 by Shaun Snapp

-We analyze the IT media, and we find that many of the articles are written by journalists without domain expertise, without the time to investigate the story, and for entities with enormous financial biases.
+We analyze the IT media.
+We find that many articles are written by journalists without domain expertise, without the time to investigate the story, and for entities with enormous financial biases.

 The following quotations cover this natural next step to AI writing articles.

 Many of these being financially focused news stories since the data is calculated and released frequently.
 Which is why should be no surprise that Bloomberg news is one of the first adaptors of this automated content.
 Their program, Cyborg, churned out thousands of articles last year that took financial reports and turned them into news stories like a business reporter.